Student Resources and Policies

 Refunds and Credits

 A “refund” is defined as tuition paid that is returned to the student.
-A “credit” is an amount carried on account over and above what the student owed the School.
-Any refund or credit of tuition already paid must be approved by the dean.
+A “credit” is an amount added back to the student’s online registration account which can be applied towards future tuition.

 Refunds generally are given for medical or family emergencies only.
 When completing the Drop/Add form that shows an amount due to the student, the parent/student should indicate whether they wish to have a refund check issued or credit posted to their account.
 In some cases, only a credit (not a refund) will be allowed.